xiangfeiye/Epoxy-design/README.md

 # Epoxy-design
-data and code for "Discovery of Performance Frontiers in Thermosetting Polymer Materials through Multi-Objective Bayesian Optimization"
+data and code for "Discovery of Trade-Off Performance Frontiers of Crosslinking Polymers through AI-driven Multi-Objective Bayesian Optimization"